 1. Diamond Push-Ups

-If you’re looking for straightforward bodyweight compound exercises to add to your tricep workout routine, Diamond push-ups is a great staple exercise to get you started.
+If you’re looking for straightforward bodyweight compound exercises to add to your tricep workout routine, diamond push-ups are a great staple exercise to get you started.

-Practice diamond push-ups by bringing your hands too close together to form a diamond or triangle shape below your chest.
+The Diamond push-up is a more advanced variation of the classic push-up.
+You can practice diamond push-ups by bringing your hands too close together in order to form a diamond or triangle shape below your chest.

-- Now extend your arms, so that your body is elevated and forms a straight line from your head to your feet.
+3. Now extend your arms so that your body is elevated and forms a straight line from your head to your feet.

-- Lower your chest towards your hands, ensuring you don’t flare your elbows out to the sides and keeping your back flat.
+4. Lower your chest towards your hands and ensure you don’t flare your elbows out to the sides.

 Tips